JakubNeukirch/ChartView/README.md

 Fixed positioning

 ### 0.5.6
-[WIP] Add `tendencious` field which indicates whether should be shown as tendecies or or not. (for now just hour tendecies)
+[WIP] Add `tendentious` field which indicates whether should be shown as trends or or not. (for now just hour trends)

+### 0.5.7
+Add sorting by hour when tendencies are ON.
+Add possibility to change count of points on chart